 Norman Carol (b.
 1928) was accepted to the Curtis Institute of Music at age 13 where he studied violin with Efrem Zimbalist Sr., graduating in 1947.
 Two years later, he gave a successful Town Hall debut at 20 years old, embarking on a solo career.
 He then joined the Boston Symphony before being drafted in the US army.
 Following a two-year stint, he became concertmaster of the New Orleans and Minneapolis Symphonies before joining the Philadelphia Orchestra in 1965 as concertmaster where he served for 28 years.
 During his years at Curtis, he attended Tabuteau’s string classes which left an indelible mark on his approach to music.
 In a 1997 interview with Sarah Wetherbee, he talked about the Tabuteau System.

-The above are excerpts from Sarah Maude Wetherbee’s 2002 dissertation: Marcel Tabuteau’s Influence on String Playing at the Curtis Institute of Music: a Philosophy of Twentieth-Century Performance Practice.
+The following are excerpts from Sarah Maude Wetherbee’s 2002 dissertation Marcel Tabuteau’s Influence on String Playing at the Curtis Institute of Music: a Philosophy of Twentieth-Century Performance Practice.

 More on Norman Carol